-- borrowings at variable rates the interest expense will rise; - borrowings at fixed rates the fair value of the liabilities will fall; - investments at variable rates the interest income will rise; - Investments at fixed rates the fair value of the assets will fall.
+- borrowings at variable rates the interest expense will rise; - borrowings at fixed rates the fair value of the liabilities will fall; - investments at variable rates the interest income will rise: - Investments at fixed rates the fair value of the assets will fall.

-Investments classified at amortised cost and loans borrowed are not carried on the Balance Sheet at fair value, so changes in their fair value will have no impact on the Comprehensive Income and Expenditure Statement.
+Investments measured at amortised cost are not carried on the Balance Sheet at fair value, so changes in their fair value will have no impact on the Comprehensive Income and Expenditure Statement.
 Changes in interest payable and receivable on variable rate borrowings and investments would be posted to the Surplus or Deficit on the Provision of Services.
-However, the Council did not hold any variable rate borrowing as at 31 March 2019.
-Movements in the fair value of fixed rate investments measured at fair value would be reflected in Other Comprehensive Income and Expenditure if realised.
+However, the Council did not hold any variable rate borrowing as at 31 March 2020.
+Movements in the fair value of fixed rate investments measured at fair value will be reflected in Other Comprehensive Income or the Surplus or Deficit on the Provision of Services as appropriate.

 The Council has a number of strategies for managing interest rate risk.
 The treasury management strategy is to aim to keep a maximum of 50% of borrowings in variable rate loans.
-At 31 March 2019, the Council had no exposure to variable rate borrowing.
+At 31 March 2020, the Council had no exposure to variable rate borrowing.
 The treasury management team receives professional advice and has a strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the budget during the year.
 This allows any adverse changes to be accommodated.
 The analysis will also advise whether new borrowing taken out is fixed or variable.

-If all interest rates had been 1% higher on 31 March 2019 with all other variables held constant, the financial effect would be as follows:
+If all interest rates had been 1% higher on 31 March 2020 with all other variables held constant, the financial effect would be as follows:

 £000

+Decrease in fair value of fixed rate 686

+investments carried at amortised cost (no

+impact on Comprehensive Income and

+Expenditure)

-Decrease in fair value of fixed rate 29,285
+Decrease in fair value of fixed rate 25,886

 borrowings liabilities (no impact on

 Comprehensive Income and Expenditure)